lfriedrichs/active-record-practice-playlister-lab-seattle-web-030920/README.md

 You can run `rake db:migrate` to migrate the database and `rake db:drop` if you need to drop it.

-Take a look in `spec_helper.rb` which in a `config.before` block resets the database.
+Take a look in `spec_helper.rb`.
+It has a `config.before` block that resets the database.
 In each spec, in an `after` block, the database is cleaned.
 This creates a clean database environment for each test, to avoid test errors.

 Once you've set up your migrations, it's time to create the associations between your models.